 AR financing is a funding solution that’s worth considering if you’re interested in getting working capital fast and you don’t have perfect credit.
 As with any other financing option, it’s important to consider the cost first before you leap, as accounts receivable funding could end up being a more expensive way to borrow.
 Weighing the benefits of AR financing against the total cost of borrowing can help you decide if it’s a good option.

 You may want to check your business credit rating first to see if you might be able to qualify for a small business financing alternative with more favorable terms.
-Get your free business credit scores then head to the Nav marketplace to compare lenders.
+Get your free business credit scores then see your financing options to compare lenders.